linucksrox/linucksrox.github.io/about.md

 - Wazo PBX combined with Voip.ms service, allowing me to use my phone as a SIP extension and make outgoing calls from my house.
 Without this it's difficult to make calls without going outside.
 - Prosody as a chat server using the XMPP protocol (paired with Conversations for Android).
 This is far more reliable than SMS and especially MMS.
 - Gitlab for keeping track of small projects that I don't want to put on github
-- Docker in swarm mode for quickly spinning up test instances of new software that I'm trying out.
+- Docker in swarm mode for quickly spinning up new services even for testing.
-  - I've been really interested in Traefik which they call an edge router, but I think of it as a dymanic reverse proxy which automatically creates routes when you spin up new services.
-Either way it's extremely flexible and nice to use, even better than Nginx!
+  - Traefik is awesome and does dynamic reverse proxying by just specifying labels on any Docker services you deploy.
+This connects to Let's Encrypt, uses DNS Challenge, and automatically renews a wildcard cert for this domain with no manual intervention!
+  - Bitwarden_rs for password management (still experimenting with this one), looks very promising!
+  - Jellyfin media server which is kind of like a personal Netflix, but can also be used with Kodi.
+Another promising piece of software!

 Music
 ---